CSCI-5619-Fall-2020/Lecture-12/README.md

-# Lecture 12: Selection and Manipulation
+# Lecture 12: Ray Casting

+Detailed explanation of this code can be found in the lecture [video](https://mediaspace.umn.edu/media/1_08l1zept).

 ## Topics